oracle-livelabs/adb/shared/adw-managing-monitoring/adw-managing-monitoring.md

 ## Introduction

-In this lab, you will explore the monitoring capabilities available for your Autonomous Database (ADB).
+In this lab, you will explore the monitoring capabilities available for your Oracle Autonomous Database (ADB).

 Oracle provides several facilities for monitoring the performance and activity of your autonomous database.
 Among them are:
--   **Autonomous Database Metrics** (at bottom of Autonomous Database Details page)
+-   **Autonomous Database Metrics** (at bottom of Autonomous Database details page)
 -   **Database Actions - Database Dashboard** (accessible from Database Actions Launchpad)
--   **Performance Hub** (accessible on Autonomous Database Details page or from Database Actions Launchpad)
+-   **Performance Hub** (accessible on Autonomous Database details page or from Database Actions Launchpad)
--   **OCI Monitoring Console** (targeted to cloud administrators and business users)
+-   **OCI Monitoring Console** (accessible from Oracle Cloud Interface (OCI) navigation menu)

-This lab covers how to monitor an autonomous database using the Autonomous Database Metrics, Database Dashboard, Performance Hub, and the OCI Monitoring Console.

 The ADB user interface provides dashboards to monitor the real-time and historical CPU and storage utilization, as well as database activity, like the number of running or queued statements.
 It also provides Real-Time SQL Monitoring to look at current and past long-running SQL statements in your instance and allows you to cancel long-running queries or set thresholds for ADW or ATP to automatically cancel them for you.

+Estimated Lab Time: 10 minutes

 ### Video Preview
 Watch a video demonstration of monitoring an Oracle Autonomous Database.

 [](youtube:uA6X7bnvaFs)

+### Objectives
+In this lab, you'll
+-   Examine the charts in the Metrics section of the Autonomous Database details Page
+-   Explore the charts in the Database dashboard
+-   Explore more charts in the Performane hub
+-   Examine the database monitoring charts in the OCI Monitoring Console

+### Prerequisites
+-   This lab requires completion of the Provision an Autonomous Database lab in the Contents menu on the left.

-## Task 1: Examine Database Metrics
+## Task 1: Navigate to Database Metrics

-The first facility that we will look at for monitoring your autonomous database is the Database Metrics display located conveniently at the bottom of the Database Details page.
+The first facility that we will look at for monitoring your autonomous database is the Database Metrics display located conveniently at the bottom of the Autonomous Database details page.

 1. In your ADW\_Finance\_Mart **Database Details** page, scroll down to the **Metrics** section.

     ![Scroll down to Metrics](images/scroll-down-to-metrics.png " ")

-## Task 2: View All Database Metrics
+## Task 2: Examine Database Metrics
 The Metrics section displays an initial set of 6 graphs to examine database metrics.
 There are links to drill down to many additional graphs.

 1. Scroll through the 8 initial graphs: CPU Utilization, Storage Utilization, Sessions, Execute Count, Running Statements, Queued Statements, Database Availability, and Failed Connections.

     The time period displayed on the metrics screen can also be easily changed to reflect your desired time period.

     ![Scroll down to Metrics eight initial graphs](images/scroll-down-to-metrics-eight-initial-graphs.png " ")